What is an Excimer Laser?

 In 1983, ophthalmologists determined that because of its precision and absence of damage to underlying tissue, the excimer laser could be used to reshape the cornea.
 Highly automated, the modern excimer laser is controlled by a computer specifically programmed by the surgeon for each patient’s correction to calculate the intensity and duration of the laser beam.
 The surgeon must design the treatment and direct the laser beam so that it reshapes the curvature of the cornea so light rays focus properly on the retina for crisp, clear vision.
 The surgeon’s skill and experience is also crucial in creating and manipulating the LASIK “flap.”

-Be sure to ask any of our four board-certified, expert LASIK surgeons at your free LASIK consultation, which is the “best” laser.
+Be sure to ask any of our three board-certified, expert LASIK surgeons at your free LASIK consultation, which is the best treatment for you.
 The Washington Eye Physicians & Surgeons are top-rated LASIK specialists servicing the Washington DC, Maryland and Virginia areas; as such, they will be able to answer this question (and many more) for you.